stoplightio/ui-kit/docs/theme-components.md

 - **bg:** used for defining background color
 - **border:** used for defining just border color

-Border is less common than bg and bg, but common enough to mention it.
+Border is less common than fg and bg, but common enough to mention it.

 If a component is expected to have a state, such as hover/focus/active, you may provide such values either.
 The convention is quite simple: